jakubwro/NATS.jl/docs/src/custom-data.md

 ```

-## Returning custom types from handler.
+## Returning custom types from handler

 It is also possible to return any type from a handler in `reply` and put any type as `publish` argument if conversion to `UTF-8` string is provided.
 Note that both Julia and NATS protocol use `UTF-8` encoding, so no additional conversions are needed.